The Cobalt Mines

 We offer three different types of guided tours in the Cobalt Mines, and there are several tours every day.
 Read all about them here on our website, and talk to the staff, who will help you decide which tour is best for you.

 The Mining Yard is surrounded by a number of buildings.
 The Sorting House, Mine Manager’s Residence and Canteen have been reconstructed in their original form, and turned into museums.
 These will give you an insight into the working methods and tools of mining, and allow us to display some of our fascinating archive material.
 You will also be introduced to some of the key figures in the Cobalt Mines’ history, such as Mine Manager Karl Friedrich Böbert (1804-1869), who is also commemorated on a memorial stone in the Mining Yard.
-In 2018, we will open the Children’s Workshop and Children’s House in the Mining Yard.
-The Children’s House will be an exciting little place where you can find out about a variety of activities for children.
+At the Mining Yard you also find the Children’s Workshop and Children’s House.

 The area round the Cobalt Mines is perfect for walking, and we have created two cultural trails here.
 The North Mines Trail and the South Mines Trail guide you round the huge opencast mines, rubble heaps and viewpoints, and there are stunning panoramic views across to the Tyrifjord and Vikersundbakken.
 Read more about the cultural trails here on blaa.no.
 There are also two other waymarked trails in the area.